 And if for some reason your Known Traveler Number is not in your frequent flyer profile, the agent should be able to add that to your profile and reprint you a boarding pass.

 Many times this appears to happen whenever your name does not match exactly with TSA Pre-Check.
-For example, you may have used a middle initial and then your full middle name in another scenario.
+For example, you may have used a middle initial and then used your full middle name in another scenario.
 Or you might be like me and have multiple middle names which confuses everybody.

 You can also call Southwest if you want them to look into this matter at: 1-855-234-4654 (Customer Relations Department).